 - identifying and addressing the needs of the Irving community

-- providing people with services in a respectful and dignified manner without regard to race, color, sex, age, handicap, religion or national origin
+- providing people with services in a respectful and dignified manner without regard to race, color, gender, age, disability, religion or national origin

-- partnering with people in developing mutual solutions that lead to self-sufficiency
+- partnering with people in developing solutions that lead to self-sufficiency

 - working with other agencies and organizations for greater impact and effectiveness

 - assuring donors and supporters of exemplary management and fiduciary practices

 How we measure progress: 2016-2017 Outcome Summary